How to dial France from the US? French phone code and examples

 You’re not alone: we help dozens of expats every day set up French mobile plans that work both in the US and in France.
 Talk to an expert today.

-How to call France from a US cell phone?
+How to call France from the US (step-by-step guide)

 If you want to call a French number from abroad, and in this case the US, the process is simple but it's important to follow the correct steps to avoid mistakes and extra charges.
 Here's exactly what to do: